 - What are the main drivers of inequality in Europe?

 - How has the COVID-19 crisis contributed to changes in inequality?

-The research questions are explored through a detailed literature analysis of inequality levels, as well as statistical analyses of the drivers of inequality – both in general and in the context of the COVID-19 pandemic.
-The qualitative element – the literature review – provides an overview of the state-of-play of this rapidly expanding area of study, and refines the conceptual framework for the quantitative analysis.
-Meanwhile, the empirical quantitative part, the statistical analysis, employs the most recent survey data to test and demonstrate the relationships between the drivers of inequality, COVID-19 and the wellbeing outcomes across the EU Member States.
+The research questions were explored through a systematic literature analysis, as well as statistical analyses of the drivers of inequality – both in general and in the context of the COVID-19 pandemic.
+The qualitative element – the literature review – provided an overview of the state-of-play of this rapidly expanding area of study, and refined the conceptual framework for the quantitative analysis.
+Meanwhile, the empirical quantitative part employed the most recent survey data to test and demonstrate the relationships between the drivers of inequality, COVID-19 and the wellbeing outcomes across the EU Member States.